 SARA-NC COMPLAINT PROCESS

-UMO is a member of the State Authorization Reciprocity Agreement- North Carolina (SARA-NC) which is a portal for the North Carolina State Education Assistance Authority.
+UMO is a member of the State Authorization Reciprocity Agreement- North Carolina (SARA-NC) which is the portal for North Carolina.
 Students may also file a complaint through SARA-NC.
 Students should follow the SARA-NC Complaint Process and use the SARA-NC Complaint Form (PDF).

 SARA-NC Contact Information:

 Telephone: (919) 549-8614, ext.
 4667